tock/tock-bootloader/README.md

 - Written in Rust.
 The bootloader should be a special version of the TockOS kernel and leverage the memory protection guarantees that Rust can provide.
-- Negotiable baud rate.
-The bootloader should default to a baud rate of 115200, but it should also include a command to change the baud rate to a faster rate if both sides support it.
 - Arbitrary code start location.
 Right now the bootloader assumes that the main application code is at address `0x10000`, and that is currently a hardcoded value.
 This should ideally be a special flag that can get updated if we want